-When you reach the end of the village, make a hard right to backtrack on Route 132, then turn left uphill onto Côte de la Mer.
-Turn right onto Chemin du Lac, then right onto the 3e Rang, which will lead you to Saint-Alexandre-de-Kamouraskato the west.
+At the end of the village, turn around by Route 132 and turn to the left to continue on the Côte de la Mer.
+Turn right at the Chemin du Lac exit, then right at 3e Rang, which will lead you to Saint-Alexandre-de-Kamouraska, further west.